AI Agents in Hedge Funds: Use Cases for Alpha & Risk (2026)

 - Recompute factor exposures intraday.

 - Stress test portfolios for shocks like oil spikes, rate jumps, or geopolitical events.
+Commodity-focused funds apply similar analytics through AI agents in commodities trading.

 - Alert on limit breaches and propose hedges.